 You can read an in-depth guide to CAGED scales by clicking here.

-While there are other methods of learning the fretboard including the three notes per string method, CAGED is the most logical in terms of understanding the layout of the fretboard with regard to connecting scales to chords, making it an important navigational tool for the beginner guitarist.
+While there are other methods of learning the fretboard including the three notes per string method, CAGED is the most logical in terms of understanding the layout of the fretboard, making it an important navigational tool.

 One of the most productive ways to learn anything is to break things down into smaller, more manageable pieces.
 Unless you have been playing guitar for years, looking at the big picture e.g. the entire fretboard can be overwhelming.
 Breaking things down instantly makes things more manageable.